 A culmination of political windfall has struck the country of Suriname in recent months.
 President Dési Bouterse, who had held office since 2010, was found guilty in July 2019 of the murder and execution of 15 political opponents in the aftermath of a 1982 military coup.
 The trial had been dragging on since 2007 and the ruling, of what are now notoriously referred to as the “December murders”, arrived in the midst of this year’s presidential election.
 After initial disputes about preliminary results of ballots cast on May 25th, the opposition, the Progressive Reform Party (VHP), came away victorious with former police chief Chan Santokhi at its head.
 Though no arrests have been made, Bouterse, the 74-year-old politician, faces a potential 20-year prison sentence.

 In celebration of this historic victory for the Surinamese people, and in celebration of the country’s original independence day from Dutch colonial rule on November 25, 1975, we want to look into Suriname’s volatile political history and explore how, through the trials of the centuries, Surinamese music has become a symbol of hope, strength, and perseverance.

-Suriname, one South America’s most ethnically diverse countries, with over a third of its citizens of Afro-Surinamese origin, is a Pan-African focal point.
+Suriname, one of South America’s most ethnically diverse countries with over a third of its citizens of Afro-Surinamese origin, is a pan-African focal point.
 Centuries of colonisation, slavery, exploitation, and independence movements have brought together peoples of many origins, creating a uniquely Surinamese musical identity as rich and diverse as its population.
 Looking into Suriname’s complicated and difficult history, from colonial imposition to a modern day democratic transition, we note the movements and systems that shaped Suriname’s musical landscape.